Skip to main content

 Open-source module helps alleviate financial burden on VetMed students

 < 1 minute read Sarah Nemanic, an associate professor of diagnostic imaging in the College of Veterinary Medicine, recently led the creation of a self-study computer module for students, veterinarians and faculty to learn, review and be tested on normal veterinary radiographic anatomy.
 Not only is it a must-have resource for all VetMed students, but it’s also a free one.
-Nemanic worked with Open Oregon State to develop an open-source module that is freely accessible to learners all over the world.
+Nemanic worked with OSU’s Open Educational Resources Unit to develop an open-source module that is freely accessible to learners all over the world.

 Oregon State physics instructor K.C.
 Walsh writes on a lightboard (a transparent whiteboard that allows the instructor to face their students as they write or draw).